Launch Detail

 RKK Energiya • Soyuz-5 • 45/1

-Demonstration Flight for Russia's new Soyuz-5 launch vehicle.
+Demonstration Flight for Russia's new Soyuz-5 launch vehicle, with a mass simulator on board.
 Details TBD.

 Open the launch pad in Google Maps satellite mode using the pad coordinates.

-Demonstration Flight for Russia's new Soyuz-5 launch vehicle.
+Demonstration Flight for Russia's new Soyuz-5 launch vehicle, with a mass simulator on board.
 Details TBD.

 Soyuz-5, also named Irtysh is a planned Russian rocket that is being developed by JSC SRC Progress, formerly within "Project Feniks."
 It will replace the capability of Zenit-2 and Proton Medium.
 It will initially be a two-stage rocket, but Soyuz 5 can be enhanced with an optional Blok DM-03 upper stage for geostationary missions.
 The rocket is loosely based on the Zenit launch vehicle with a RD-171MV engine on the 1st stage, enlarged to 4.1 m in diameter, while the 2nd stage is powered by 2 RD-0124MS engines derived from engines used on the 3rd stage of the Soyuz-2.1b.
 The Soyuz-5 can lift 17 tonnes to a Low Earth orbit.